by Anne De Wolf, Principal Designer of ARCIFORM

 For the love of architecture, join us!

 We’re hosting an Architectural Home Styles of Portland workshop for passionate people interested in learning more about the city we love.
-February 27th, 5:30-8pm at the Architectural Heritage Center.
+December 17th, 10am.

 Reserve your space today!
 For TICKETS.